 This post may contain affiliate links.
 Please read our full Disclosure Policy.

-I had been thinking about painting my old floors for WAY too long and finally took the plunge!
-So let’s dive into the process for painted wood floors and how they are holding up!
+I had contemplated painting my old floors for WAY too long and finally took the plunge!
+So, let’s dive into the process of painting wood floors and how they are holding up!

-Do you love shiplap too?
-Read how to choose the right type of shiplap to add to your home.
+Do you love shiplap, too?
+Learn how to choose where to put it and what is the right type of shiplap to add to your home.

-With so many different types of paint on the market, it can be hard to know what type is best.
-No matter type of paint you choose to go with for your painted floors, make sure to use high-quality paint.
+With so many different types of paint on the market, it can be hard to know which is best.
+No matter what type of paint you choose for your painted floors, make sure to use high-quality paint.

 Oil-Based Primer